Today I’ve got the scoop on the BEST toddler pool I’ve ever used! It’s an inflatable pool that you don’t have to inflate!

 Other Uses for The Best Toddler Pool

-Obviously, we use our travel pool for beach trips and pool days, but it has many other uses as well other than just keeping a little one safely away from the crashing waves of the ocean or chaos of the pool party!
+Obviously, we use our travel pool for beach trips and pool days, and it really is the best baby pool for the beach!
+But it has many other uses as well other than just keeping a little one safely away from the crashing waves of the ocean or chaos of the pool party!

 Water play is SO wonderful for kids of all ages.
 Learning to love the water encourages children to quickly learn water safety skills necessary to be safe in the water and to be able to float if they were to fall in.